panchr/Focus-AI/notes/overall.md

 ### Current Status

-Currently, I am working on figuring out how to represent the conditions and responses in a machine-readable way.
+Currently, I am working on finishing up some remaining unit tests.
+In addition, I want to learn about deep learning to see if I can use it to analyze Checkers gameplay data to determine stimuli.
+On the other hand, I could also use a base set of data and then use genetic algorithms to create further rules.

 ### Decision Making Process